Li Longji — The Controversial Emperor Xuanzong of Tang, and His Extreme Accomplishments and Destruction

 A few years later, Li Xian passed away suddenly, and some people believed Wei and Anle poisoned him.
 Wei supported a boy as the new puppet emperor and then planned to enthrone herself to be the second female emperor, like Wu Zetian.

-During his uncle's reign, Li Longji secretly developed his force among the imperial guards and allied with his aunt Princess Taiping.
+During his uncle's reign, Li Longji clandestinely cultivated his influence among the imperial guards while forming alliances with his aunt, Princess Taiping.

 Princess Taiping, the beloved and favorite daughter of Empress Wu Zetian, was quite bright, ambitious, and powerful.